 - 1 cup Dijon mustard

-- 2 tbs fresh rosemary, chopped
+- 2 tbs fresh rosemary chopped

 - In a large pot, bring the water, salt, brown sugar, garlic, mustard seeds, coriander seeds, and bay leaves to a simmer.
 Whisk until the salt and sugar are completely dissolved.
 Remove from heat and let cool completely.

 - When the brining liquid has cooled, find a large container, big enough to hold your ham.
 Submerge the ham in the brining liquid and weigh down the ham to keep submerged, if needed.
-Bring in the refrigerator for 7 days, turning once in a while.
+Brine in the refrigerator for 7 days, turning once in a while.

 - Remove the ham from the liquid and discard the brine.
 Place the ham on a wire rack set inside a large roasting pan and place in the refrigerator, uncovered, overnight to air dry.

-- Soak your wood chips.
+- Prep your wood for your smoker.